(651) 400-0145 info@bmcautos.com Employment

 "My car has 46,000 miles on it."

-Sometimes this matter, but...
+Sometimes this matters, but...

 Let's say a client calls with a 1981 Triumph TR8, and it has forty thousand miles on it, or why not say a 1934 MG, also with 40,000 miles on it.